Csanád: Ajtony's lieutenant

-The anonymous author of the 13th-century Gesta Ungarorum states that Csanád was the nephew of King Stephen I of Hungary (1000/1001-1038) (nepos regis) and his father's name was Doboka.
-According to the Long Life of St Gerard, an early 14th-century compilation of different sources, Csanád was a pagan in the service of Ahtum.
+The anonymous author of the 13th-century Gesta Hungarorum states that Csanád was the nephew of King Stephen I of Hungary (1000/1001–1038) (nepos regis) and his father's name was Doboka.
+According to the Long Life of St Gerard, an early 14th-century compilation of different sources, Csanád was a pagan in the service of Ajtony (Ahtum), who rose to become the first official at his court by the end of the 1020s.